MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming-events/behind-the-scenes-with-silverlight-and-iis-at-the-2010-winter-games-in-vancouver-editor39s-cut.md

 ---
-title: "Behind the Scenes with Silverlight and IIS at the Winter Games - Editor's Cut"
+title: Behind the Scenes with Silverlight and IIS at the Winter Games - Editor's Cut
-description: "Find out how Microsoft and 14 partners powered live and on-demand online coverage of the 2010 Vancouver Winter Olympics for broadcasters CTV (Canada), NBC (U..." ms.date: 07/09/2010 ms.assetid: 060f9619-d764-4eaa-aa94-719db1f4838d msc.legacyurl: /learn/media/live-smooth-streaming-events/behind-the-scenes-with-silverlight-and-iis-at-the-2010-winter-games-in-vancouver-editor39s-cut
+description: Provides an editor's cut of a behind-the-scenes look at the usage of Microsoft Silverlight and IIS in the 2010 Vancouver Winter Olympics broadcast. ms.date: 07/09/2010 ms.assetid: 060f9619-d764-4eaa-aa94-719db1f4838d msc.legacyurl: /learn/media/live-smooth-streaming-events/behind-the-scenes-with-silverlight-and-iis-at-the-2010-winter-games-in-vancouver-editor39s-cut